yonasBSD/foot/INSTALL.md

 | `-Ddefault-terminfo`                 | string  | `foot`                | Default value of `TERM`          | none               |
 | `-Dcustom-terminfo-install-location` | string  | `${datadir}/terminfo` | Value to set `TERMINFO` to       | None               |

-Documentation includes the man pages, the example `foot.ini`, readme, changelog and license files.
+Documentation includes the man pages, readme, changelog and license files.

 `-Ddefault-terminfo`: I strongly recommend leaving the default value.
 Use this option if you plan on installing the terminfo files